Graduate Certificate in Finance

 Read stories from other Graduate Certificate in Finance students

 Expand to read entry requirements

-To enrol for the Graduate Certificate in Finance, applicants must have:
+To enrol for the Graduate Certificate in Finance, you must have:

 a) completed a bachelor's degree or equivalent qualification; OR

-b) be able to demonstrate they have adequate training, experience, and ability to proceed with the programme.
+b) be able to demonstrate you have adequate training, experience, and ability to proceed with the programme.